teisdbr/winlibrs-docs-test/librs-spec.md

 ### Important Note:
 * In the process to certify an agency as LIBRS-compliant, when an agency reaches the Certification and Production stages, please note the following:
-  * The “Base Date” for an agency is the date that agency starts sending actual, live “production” data that is kept on both LIBRS (state) and NIBRS (FBI) databases.
+  * The "Base Date" for an agency is the date that agency starts sending actual, live "production" data that is kept on both LIBRS (state) and NIBRS (FBI) databases.
-  * If an incident occurred before the agency’s “Base Date”, but was not reported to LIBRS until after your “Base Date” has been implemented; or this incident was already reported in the UCR summary reports, this incident will be REJECTED **(Error 11073)**.
+  * If an incident occurred before the agency’s "Base Date", but was not reported to LIBRS until after your "Base Date" has been implemented; or this incident was already reported in the UCR summary reports, this incident will be REJECTED **(Error 11073)**.
   * If this happens, contact a member of the LIBRS staff at the Louisiana Commission on Law Enforcement.
-  * If this incident was not reported until after your “Base Date” was implemented, your agency may have to submit an adjusted UCR summary form to capture these offenses.
+  * If this incident was not reported until after your "Base Date" was implemented, your agency may have to submit an adjusted UCR summary form to capture these offenses.

 ### Requirements:
 ___